ap0llo/changelog/docs/configuration.md

 ## Settings

 Setting names in the following table are separated by `:` which denote keys and sub-keys the JSON configuration file.
-E.g. a setting the value of `key:subkey` to `value` would need to be specified in the configuration file like this:
+For example setting `key:subkey` to `value` would need to be specified in the configuration file like this:

 ```json
 {